omkar3060/Engineering-Exploration/README.md

 # Engineering-Exploration
-A demo video withe the circuit diagram to create a semi-automatic punching machine.
+A demo video with the circuit diagram and the autodesk design to create a semi-automatic punching machine.